 The most promising source of large sustainable revenues is an addition to our sales tax.
-The City Council at their July 16^{th} 2024 City Council meeting adopted a Resolution to place a 1⁄2 cent sales tax onto the November 5, 2024 Municipal Election.
-This would generate about \$1.5 million year.
+An additional $\frac{1}{4}$ cent would provide about \$760,000 year, and a $\frac{1}{2}$ cent would generate about \$1.5 million year.
 And people who live outside of town and shop here pay these taxes, too - so the burden is not all on our residents.

 On the expense side, we are experiencing increasing costs in health care for employees and in pension costs.
 The pension reform enacted several years ago is helping to relieve some of this pressure.
 As is true for our residents, inflation and higher utility costs affect the City as well.
-Mr. Leland also noted the need to invest substantially more in our assets - by \$900,000 year over time - to keep them from deteriorating.
-For example, we estimate that we need \$850,000 annually to modestly improve the condition of our streets.
-The \$850,000 figure is based on a recent updated estimate; the prior figure was \$1.4 million/year.
+Mr. Leland also noted the need to invest substantially more in our assets - by \$900,000 year over time - to keep them from deteriorating. \$300,000 proposed in this budget reflects his recommendation for the first year of these investments.